Albert-Quainoo/NotAimLabs/README.md

 # NotAimLabs
-Simple and minimalistic aim trainer that is based on the gridshot scenario .
+Simple and minimalistic aim trainer that is based on the gridshot scenario.